Recovery Tools

 Better than a raw lacrosse ball for most people.
 Firm enough to work, forgiving enough to use daily.

-Solid rubber lacrosse ball designed for myofascial release and trigger point therapy.
-Firm, consistent pressure.
-Compact enough for a desk drawer or gym bag.
+Set of two firm rubber lacrosse balls for myofascial release and trigger point therapy.
+Consistent pressure, compact enough for a desk drawer or gym bag.

 A good percussion device can help with warm-up, recovery, and breaking up tension in areas you can reach yourself.
 Not a replacement for hands-on work, but a solid complement.